Universal Functionals in Density Functional Theory: Universal functionals in Density Functional Theory

 \subsection{Lieb's universal functional}

 Note that $v\mapsto E_N[v]$ is concave (as seen from the variational principle, it is a minimization over $\Psi$ of affine functions in $v$).
 More precisely, from~\eqref{eq:relation_E_F_LL} we see that $E_N$ is the Legendre transform of $F_{\rm LL}$ on the convex set of $N$-representable densities.
 This naturally raises the question of whether $F_{\rm LL}$ is, conversely, the Legendre transform of $E_N$.
 This turns out to be \emph{wrong} since $F_{\rm LL}$ is \emph{not convex}~\cite{Lieb-83b}.
-It is therefore convenient to look at the convex hull
+It is therefore convenient to look at the convex hull (also called lower convex envelope)

 which is the Legendre transform of $E_N$.
-Here the convex hull is in the convex set~\eqref{eq:N-representable} of densities satisfying all $\int_{\R^d}\rho=N$.
-Another convex hull will be considered later.
-As proved in~\cite{Lieb-83b}, the convex hull is explicit and given by a similar definition as in~\eqref{eq:F_LL} but with mixed states instead of pure states:
+Here the convex hull means that it is the largest convex function below $F_{\rm LL}$.
+We always assume that $\int_{\R^d}\rho=N$.
+Another kind of convex hull with respect to $N$ will be considered later.
+As proved in~\cite{Lieb-83b}, the function $F_{\rm L}$ is explicit and given by a similar definition as in~\eqref{eq:F_LL} but with mixed states instead of pure states:

 We recall that the density $\rho_\Gamma$ of a mixed state $\Gamma$ (a non-negative self-adjoint operator satisfying $\tr(\Gamma)=1$), diagonalized in the form

 with $\alpha_j\geq0$ and $\sum_j \alpha_j=1$, is defined by